-In March 2017, the Museum of the Moon was presented in the Great Hall at University of Bristol.
+In March 2017, the Museum of the Moon was presented in the Great Hall at University of Bristol, UK.

 From the beginning of human history, the moon has acted as a ‘cultural mirror’ to our beliefs, understanding and ways of seeing.
 Over the centuries, the moon has been interpreted as a god and as a planet.
 It has been used as a timekeeper, calendar and to aid nighttime navigation.
 Throughout history the moon has inspired artists, poets, scientists, writers and musicians the world over.
 Different cultures around the world have their own historical, cultural, scientific and religious relationships to the moon.

-With news of the artwork coming to city, capturing people’s imaginations, a large queue of people formed outside before the show opened.
+With news of the artwork capturing people’s imaginations, a large queue of people formed outside the Wills Building before the show opened.
 In just 2 days, over 20,000 people came to bathe in the moonlight and listen to the ethereal music.
-Couples were seen holding hands and we even had an impromptu visit from some enthusiasts dressed as spacemen.
-Thinking the moon was real, one child said “will they put the moon back, afterwards?”
+Couples were seen holding hands and there was even an impromptu visit from some enthusiasts dressed as spacemen.
+Thinking the moon was real, one child said “will they put the moon back, afterwards?”.

-Many shared their photos and films with #MuseumOfTheMoon.
+Many shared their photos and films on Twitter and Instagram using #MuseumOfTheMoon.

-@lukejerram’s moonn is masterful:beautiful, imposing, simple and extraordinary.
-And such a perfect location.
+‘@lukejerram’s moon is masterful: beautiful, imposing, simple and extraordinary.
+And such a perfect location.’

 Bristol and the Moon’s influence

 The tidal range of the rivers in the Bristol Channel is the second greatest of any in the world (the biggest is the Bay of Fundy, Nova Scotia, Canada).
 At Avonmouth the tide can rise and fall as much as 14 metres twice a day and even in Bristol the water level can change as much as 12 metres.